Intel integrated graphics cards on Windows machines can be used for Serato Video.

 These steps will vary from computer to computer, but the following is a good guide for how to get this done.

-1. Right click on your desktop and select Graphics Properties.
+1. Right click on your desktop and select Graphics Properties, or Intel Graphics Settings.
 This will open the Intel Graphics and Media Control Panel.
 Click on Advanced Mode and OK.

 2. In the next window, click on the 3D tab and set your 3D preference to Performance.
 [Note: If, at the end of this process, Serato Video still doesn't run, also de-select 'Application Optimal Mode'].
 Click Apply.